syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ### Bubble color

-When the heatmap tile type **Bubble** and the bubble type **Color**, the data points will be represented with same sized bubbles and the data value variations are represented with the bubble colors.
+When the heatmap tile type is **Bubble** and the bubble type is **Color**, the data points will be represented with same sized bubbles and the data value variations are represented with the bubble colors.

 To represent the data points with variations in bubble colors, set the [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property to **Color**.